| How

 My ball against the wall of MY house and make MY spots and that

+was it.
 I think that that little kid in all

 of us who doesn't want his or her parents or anyone else telling